aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 4. Continue as normal: create connections and use them as needed.

-5. When you are finished using all connections, call `await provider.releaseResources()`.
+5. When you are finished using all connections, call `await PluginManager.releaseResources()`, and then `await provider.releaseResources()`.

 > [!IMPORTANT]
+> To ensure the provider can close the pools, call `await PluginManager.releaseResources()` first.
+>
 > You must call `await provider.releaseResources()` to close the internal connection pools when you are finished using all connections.
 Unless `await ConnectionProviderManager.releaseResources()` is called, the wrapper driver will keep the pools open so that they can be shared between connections.

 ### Reader Selection